 The romance is beautiful.
 I enjoyed the slow and calm build-up, how both people gave the other space for her own development, and how they were both respectful of the other person’s culture.
 I also enjoyed that the relationship grew out of a friendship.

 A large part of the book focusses on sexism, marriage, and forcing women to conform to society.
 It is about how society influences what people think is correct to do.
 It also shows how so many aspects factor in to a person’s decision and that a decision that may seem easy to make to an outsider, is actually not that easy for the person that has to make the decision.
 There is a crucial side-plot where Efa and Ninka think they are rescuing one woman from a forced marriage, and the woman explains to them that she wants to be married to this man, thus they learn that not everyone who they suspect of being forced into marriage is actually forced into marriage.

 I was so angry when I realised what had happened to Bettan, Efa’s friend.
 I forgot that is was fiction at some point, because it was written very realistically and it was heartbreaking.

 One issue I had, is that I didn’t understand what the reason for the betrayal was.
-One of the merpeople betray their friends, and it’s never explained why they do that.
+One of the merpeople betrays their friends, and it’s never explained why they did that.
 Efa also still has internalised sexism, as she insinuates that women have better manners than men.

 This was a wonderful book, and a much sadder and more serious fantasy story than I thought it would be.
 I enjoyed it a lot!